 In times of stress and uncertainty, there are some key project management leadership skills that come to the forefront.
 These include:

 Undoubtedly, there will be hiccups, misfires, and mistakes made as teams and organizations adjust to new workflows and remote situations.
-Resilience, or the ability to take those things in stride and keep moving forward, is absolutely critical, and it will rub off on your team members as they see it exhibited in you.
+Resilience, or the ability to take those things in stride and keep moving forward, is one of the most critical project management skills, and it will rub off on your team members as they see it exhibited in you.

 Of course, consistent communication from leadership is essential all the time, but it becomes even more important during times of crisis.
 Additionally, with so many employees now working remotely, leaders must take care to communicate with and encourage those under their charge regularly.